arigroisman/K-Means/README.md

 # K Means Clustering
-K Means Clustering Project

-For this project we will attempt to use KMeans Clustering to cluster Universities into to two groups, Private and Public.
+For this K Means Clustering Project we will attempt to use KMeans Clustering to cluster Universities into to two groups, Private and Public.